Archive for November 2009

 4 cups cooked rice

-Place the beans and water into a slow cooker.
-Add sliced andouille, onion, green pepper, jalapeno pepper and garlic.
-Season with pepper and Creole seasoning (don’t add salt, it’ll make the beans tough).
+Place the beans and chicken broth into a slow cooker.
+Add sliced andouille, onion, jalapeno pepper, garlic, basil and ham (or ham hock).
+Season with pepper and Creole seasoning.

 Nov122009